Raizo16/Face-Mask-Detection/Z - COMPANY ORGANIZATION.md

 **MUHAMMAD SYAHIR BIN MOHD RASHIDI**

 Responsibility:
-1. Report directly to CEO on any project progress and status
+1. Describe any project's status and progress directly to the CEO.
-2. Identify risks and threat that might be happened in the company
+2. Identify potential risks and threats to the business.
-3. Aids CEO in attending public events and meet more people on the community
+3. Encourages the CEO to attend community activities and interact with more people
-4. Maintain public relations with other members of the company
+4. Keep the company's other employees in the public eye.

 <br>